Guess the Number

 The guess the number program assembles to 1135 bytes, or 27% of Nibbler’s program memory.
 Writing the program was an interesting exercise in coping with the limitations of the CPU’s simple design:

-• Registers – Nibbler has just one CPU register: the 4 bit accumulator “A”.
+- Registers β Nibbler has just one CPU register: the 4 bit accumulator “A”.
 Surprisingly, working with only one register didn’t cause many problems, and there were few instances where additional registers would have made a difference.

-• Call/Return – The lack of a stack in Nibbler means there’s no call/return mechanism, so no way to call subroutines in the traditional way.
-This was an annoyance, but I was able to work around it by using a dedicated memory location called RETURN_ADDRESS, and testing its value at the end of subroutines in order to determine where to jump next.
+- Call/Return β The lack of a stack in Nibbler means there’s no call/return mechanism, so no way to call subroutines in the traditional way.
+This was an annoyance, but I was able to work around it by using a dedicated memory location called

-• Indirect Addressing – All Nibbler memory references use absolute addressing, with no indirect or indexed address modes.
+- Indirect Addressing β All Nibbler memory references use absolute addressing, with no indirect or indexed address modes.
 This was a bigger annoyance, and working around it led to some ugly code bloat.
 To get the Nth element from an array of size K, the code must perform K tests of the value of N to determine the correct absolute address.
 This approach would be impractical in a system using large data structures, but for the types of programs planned for Nibbler, it works OK.

-• Program Literals – The biggest headache turned out to be working with arrays of constant data: the character strings like “Press any button”.
+- Program Literals β The biggest headache turned out to be working with arrays of constant data: the character strings like “Press any button”.
 These had to be copied to data memory one nibble at a time, using LIT and ST instructions, resulting in major code bloat.
 With this technique, each nibble of constant data requires three bytes of program space.
 With 4096 bytes of total space, this limits Nibbler programs to a few hundred bytes of strings and other constant data, but that should be enough.

 Tool Updates